PhoenixCodec: Taming Neural Speech Coding for Extreme Low-Resource Scenarios: Experiments

 \subsection{Experimental Setup}

-All training data used in this study are sourced from the official \textit{LRAC~2025} dataset.
-During the noise‑invariant fine‑tuning stage, we performed data augmentation by mixing clean, noisy, and reverberant speech in a 1:1:1 ratio, with the signal‑to‑noise ratio (SNR) uniformly sampled between 10 dB and 30 dB.
-The proposed PhoenixCodec system operates at a 24 kHz sampling rate with a frame length of 720 samples and a frame shift of 288 samples (approximately 83 Hz frame rate).
-To meet the stringent constraints of the challenge, the model was carefully designed, achieving a total computational cost of 699 MFLOPs and 1.48 M parameters.
-Objective evaluations were conducted using the \textit{LRAC~2025} Versa toolkit~\cite{shi2025versaversatileevaluationtoolkit}, covering PESQ, UTMOS, and Scoreq\_Ref.
+\textbf{Dataset and Metrics.} All training data are sourced from the official \textit{LRAC~2025} dataset~\cite{wojcicki2025lowresourceaudiocodeclrac}.
+During fine-tuning, we mix clean, noisy, and reverberant speech (1:1:1 ratio) with SNRs uniformly sampled between 10 dB and 30 dB.
+Objective evaluations use the Versa toolkit~\cite{shi2025versaversatileevaluationtoolkit} (PESQ, UTMOS, Scoreq\_Ref).
 The Word Error Rate (WER) was computed on the LibriSpeech test set using Whisper~Large~V3.
-Crowdsourced subjective evaluations by the challenge organizers assessed perceptual quality and intelligibility through MUSHRA, DMOS, and DRT tests.
-All objective and subjective results were obtained on the official \textit{LRAC~2025} test sets.
-Further details on data preprocessing and model design are available at the \href{https://ggiggit.github.io/phoenixcodec.github.io/}{project page}.
+Subjective evaluations (MUSHRA, DMOS, DRT) were crowdsourced by the organizers.

+\textbf{Implementation Details.} The proposed system (1.48 M parameters, 699 MFLOPs) operates at 24 kHz with a frame shift of 288 samples (approx. 83 Hz).
+The encoder employs channel sizes of [32, 32, 32, 128, 335].
+The RVQ module consists of 6 codebooks, each with a size of 4096 and a dimension of 8.
+The decoder features channels of [117, 58, 29, 14, 7] with upsampling rates of [3, 4, 4, 4].
+To ensure strict latency compliance (29.83 ms total), we implement an 11th-order IIR low-pass filter for efficient resampling instead of standard FIR approaches.
+Discriminator architectures and loss functions follow the configurations in BigCodec~\cite{xin2024bigcodec}.
+Regarding optimization, we use the Adam optimizer throughout all stages.
+The initial learning rate is set to $8 \times 10^{-4}$ for Stage I and $1 \times 10^{-4}$ for Stages II and III, decaying to $1 \times 10^{-5}$.
+Stages I and II are each trained for approximately 200k steps, while in Stage III, each phase lasts roughly 10k steps.
+The cycle repeats until validation metrics and loss stabilize.